Indie Web Camp Frequently Asked Questions

 See specifications for a longer list of essential IndieWebCamp specifications, both developed here in the community, and heavily (re-)used from other communities.

 Q: How do I export my data from various services?
 AKA

 - Is there a list of data liberation options?

 - How to get your __[type of data]__ out of __[cloud service]__?

 A: The information about how to export your data from each silo is available on the wiki page for that silo.
 E.g.

 See the silos page for a list of popular silos.
-If you have an account somewhere not listed there, go ahead and add such silos to the silos page and ask in IRC if anyone has any experience exporting from it/them.
+If you have an account somewhere not listed there, go ahead and add such silos to the silos page and ask in chat if anyone has any experience exporting from it/them.
 Once could also use FreeYourStuff as a means of exporting data from some services.

 Q: Aren't you just talking about federation?